Deep $\Pi^0_1$ Classes: Depth and -depth

 \section{Depth and $\tt$-depth}

 Members of negligible and $\tt$-negligible classes are difficult to produce, in the sense that their members cannot be computed from random oracles with positive probability.
 Given a $\Pi^0_1$ class $\P$, we can instead consider the probability of producing an \emph{initial segment} of some member of $\P$.
-Thus, by looking at local versions of negligibility and $\tt$-negligibility, i.e., given in terms of initial segments of members of the classes in question, we obtain the notions of depth and $\tt$-depth, respectively.

-To compute an initial segment of a member of a $\Pi^0_1$ class $\C$, we must represent~$\C$ as the collection of paths through a tree $T\subseteq\str$.
-Recall from $\S$\ref{sec:background} that there are two primary ways to do so.
-First, for any $\Pi^0_1$ class~$\C$, there is a computable tree~$T$ such that $[T]=\C$, i.e., $\C$ consists of precisely the infinite paths through~$T$.
-Second, given a $\Pi^0_1$ class~$\C \subseteq \cs$, the \emph{canonical co-c.e.\ tree associated to $\C$} is the tree consisting of the strings~$\sigma$ that are prefixes of some path of $\C$ (by the standard compactness argument, this is a co-c.e.\ set of strings).
-It is this latter formulation that we use in the definition of depth (a choice that is justified by Proposition \ref{prop:no-deep-comp-tree} below).
+By looking at local versions of negligibility and $\tt$-negligibility, given in terms of initial segments of members of the classes in question, we will obtain the notions of depth and $\tt$-depth, respectively.
+Since we are interested in strings that are initial segments of some member of $\C$, the natural representation of~$\C$ as a tree is via its co-c.e.\ tree (recall that it is precisely the tree consisting of the strings~$\sigma$ that are prefixes of some path of $\C$, and by the standard compactness argument, this is a co-c.e.\ set of strings).